 - It’s too embarrassing for the “elite” to ask for discounts.
 You don’t want to show your BOGO voucher on a coffee date.

-- The process of asking for discount is confusing.
+- The process of asking for a discount is confusing.
 Do you present the voucher before ordering, before billing or during payment?

-- Most businesses in service industry like, restaurant, spa or hotel, will give you an inferior service if you presented a discount voucher or a Groupon.
-Try booking a hotel directly over phone/walk-in vs through the popular no-frills hotel booking company, chances are that you will get far inferior room in the latter case.
+- Most businesses in the service industry like, restaurant, spa or hotel, will give you an inferior service if you presented a discount voucher or a Groupon.
+Try booking a hotel directly over phone/walk-in vs through the popular no-frills hotel booking company, chances are that you will get a far inferior room in the latter case.

-- Repeat usage by non-target audience.
+- Repeat usage by the non-target audience.

-- Lack of data on usage pattern.
+- Lack of data on usage patterns.

 - Make the redemption invisible.
 Only the person paying should know about the discount.
 This way there is no confusion or embarrassing moments.